barichd/brailleorch/borframework.md

 <h3 id="5-3">5.3 Transcription Related</h3>

+The "accidental" and "accidental-mark" are two different tags.
+"Accidental" is used for notating an accidental of the current note; while the "accidental-mark" tag is used for other circumstances, such as an ornament with auxiliary note(s) containing accidental(s).
+The latter tag is placed under "notations".
+In braille, just put it  before any ornaments which is below it ("ornaments" is also put under "notations", one line below "accidental-mark").

+Sometimes in contemporary scores, there are accidentals of triple sharps or flats.
+They are not implemented in braille, but we can simply transcribe them as three sharp or flat signs.

+When the note or chord after a tie doesn't  contain any notes of the previous note or chord, we can ensure the tie is for a different purpose, thus letting the note ringing.
+The software should detect this, and replace the tie with a correct sign, dots 5-6,1-4.

+Transcription of parenthesized objects:
+Music parenthesis (thus for notes, accidentals, articulations and other musical objects) in braille is dots 6,3, placed before and after the object.
+If a note or an entire chord is parenthesized, the parenthesis  must enclose all its relative objects.
+It's not needed to terminate parenthesis within the chord unless there are unparenthesized notes.
+If a note in a chord is parenthesized, just place the sign around that note or interval sign.
+If an non-note object such as accidental, articulation or ornament is parenthesized, the sign is put around that symbol.

+Interval direction in braille music means both the direction of  intervals in the chord and the order of voices in a part.
+So, when altering interval direction, voice order must also be considered.
+For example, in piano music, right-hand part is usually read downwards, so the order of voices must be voice 1, 2, etc. The left-hand takes the opposite way, thus read upwards and the order of voices is 2, 1, etc. In orchestral music, we usually request for the same direction for all instruments, so left-hand part must be processed the same as right-hand part.

 When a voice in a part has no rest but a "forward" command, we must add rest(s) according to the duration(s).
 Normally these rests are not shown in print, but in braille they are needed for reference.
 So we must add dot 5 before them to tell the readers they are "added".
 See below.

 There are two kinds of in-accord signs  for voice writing in braille--full measure and part measure in-accords.
 We should let the software to determine which one is needed.
 When there's a voice not occupy the whole measure, we should find a correct point to let the adjacent voice to use part-measure in-accord.
 For example, the upper voice has a half and two quarters, while the lower has just one quarter at beat 1, and the rest of the measure is "forwarded" by the "forward" command.
 Then we can break the measure by two halves, use part-measure in-accord at  the first  part, and add a quarter rest with dot 5 after the quarter note.

-In bar-over-bar, line-over-line and BrailleOrch formats, we must let the software smartly detect how many bars it can fit on one line according to the current page settings.
-Especially in bar-over-bar and BrailleOrch, the amount of bars is also determined by other parts in the same braille   system.

-In bar-over-bar format, when adding tracking dots, make sure there are at least 7 blank spaces.
-The minimal number of the tracking dots is 5.
+Points of braille line break:

-Braille line break during the music within a bar must have a music hyphen (dot 5) at the end of the line.
+Break during the music within a bar must have a music hyphen (dot 5) at the end of the line, except there's a full-measure in-accord sign, division sign for part-measure in-accord, or it occurs between two words of a text block or after a long text block.
+When the break occurs during the music, it's better to split the line at the beginning of a beat.
+If it's impossible, for example, a dotted quarter note is here, simply break  after it.
+When there are grouped short notes (16th and below), the break should not interrupt the break, unless there's a long tuplet with large number of notes.
+In such a case, grouping must be disabled.
 If the line breaks after a word in long text block, music hyphen is not needed.
 Although a text block is treated as one "words" element in Musicxml, we must allow the software to add line breaks smartly, or allow manual line breaks, while still keeping the whole block as one object in BMML.
 Then BMML must contain a line break command on the braille side.

 There are two kinds of glissando lines in notation.
 One is a "gliss." with a sliding line, mainly placed during two notes, tagged as "glissando line" with start and stop values; the other is a sliding line which cross all notes it applies to, with no "gliss." indication, marked as "slide line" with start and stop values.
-In braille, both can be transcribed as dots 4-1.
-When two notes are applied, the sign is placed between two or three notes and after slur; when more than three notes are applied, place dots 4-1-3 after the first note (start) and dots 6-4-1 after the penultimate note.
+In braille, both can be transcribed as dots 4,1.
+When two notes are applied, the sign is placed between two or three notes and after slur; when more than three notes are applied, place dots 4,1,3 after the first note (start) and dots 6,4,1 after the penultimate note.

 In vocal music, we usually use common slurs (dots 1-4) instead of phrasing slurs even in long phrases.
 If a part is detected with lyrics, the software must automatically supress phrasing slurs and use common slurs only.

+Some notes about doublings:
+Doubling of intervals can include accidental in certain conditions, thus either the first or the last interval has an accidental.
+If both have accidentals, it's also ok as long as the total amount of chords is no less than 4.
+When applying doublings, we should skip any extra elements.
+For example, there are five staccato chords with 3rd interval, some have accent marks, some also have fifth interval, and there are even rests inserted.
+The doublings of staccato and 3rd interval should be kept till the end.
+Another thing is for octave interval.
+These intervals can be doubled even when there are accidentals, unless the two notes of the chord have different accidentals, thus an augmented or diminished octave.

+The "other-dynamics" tag in Musicxml should be considered as standard dynamic marks.
+For other tags with "other" prefix, we should either make a smart detection and application engine, or let the users determine how to use them in the [Debugging Mode](#6-3).

+Hidden objects in Musicxml may be useful in braille, for example, a hidden note may be used to indicate  the destination of a glissando line.
+We can add a prefix to indicate this, e.g., dots 2-6,3, which is used for the end destination of a slanted line.

+According to rules in Music Braille Code 2015, metronome marks during the music may be enclosed in music parenthesis to avoid misreading.
+In ensemble music, we can move the mark above the braille system if it appears at the very beginning.
+This may be done manually using specified  context menu, and the parens will be removed automatically.

+In bar-over-bar, line-over-line and BrailleOrch formats, we must let the software smartly detect how many bars it can fit on one line according to the current page settings.
+Especially in bar-over-bar and BrailleOrch, the amount of bars is also determined by other parts in the same braille   system.

+In bar-over-bar format, when adding tracking dots, make sure there are at least 7 blank spaces.
+The minimal number of the tracking dots is 5.

 **********